 When you want to keep a seamed edge sharp and clean, you understitch the inside piece to the seam allowance so it won’t roll to the outside along the edge seam and look all messy and unprofessional.
 Learn the steps.

 Sweet tweets!
-Check out this brand new pattern in our Etsy Shop.
-You’ll pick six favorite florals to create these fine feathered friends, then appliqué them in place on a pair of stitched telephone lines.
+Check out this cute pattern available in our Etsy Shop.
+You’ll pick your favorite floral fabrics to create six fine feathered friends, then appliqué them in place on a pair of stitched telephone lines.

 Whatever the task, a bit of hand stitching usually comes in… well, “handy.”
 We’ve outlined the tools needed along with seven of the most common stitches.
 Simple drawings and steps show how to do each one.

 When you want a pocket’s motif to precisely blend with the panel on which it sits, all you need is a little extra fabric, some tissue paper, and those tracing skills you learned back in kindergarten.
 We show you how.

 Definitely a Sewing Survival Skill!
 With the right presser feet and accessories, an understanding of seam grading, and the patience to go slowly and carefully, you can sew like a pro through thick and thin.